echizen121/delta-helix/README.md

 ## MD Conditions

 All MD simulations were performed using GROMACS 2023 with TIP3P water and CHARMM36m force field.
-Full output data are available in `/md/`.
+Due to file size constraints, full molecular dynamics (MD) simulation data are not hosted directly in this repository.
+You can access all MD simulation output files via the following Google Drive link:https://drive.google.com/drive/u/0/folders/1EuZO2_6k7cipLn5AJPWUeAOJC3vAir9_
+This includes .xtc, .tpr, .gro, and related files for Δ14 100ns and 50ns (extreme conditions).
+If you encounter any issues or need further data, please contact the author.

 ## License